Architectural education at the University of Memphis began in 1965 in the Industrial

 Efforts to create a professional degree in architecture at the University of Memphis

+the city.
 NOTE: Before joining the faculty, Michael Hagge and James Williamson both worked on

 this plan: Professor Hagge as President of the Center City Development Corporation